Home / Dinnerware / Franciscan | Search Hill House Wares |

 ![]() |

-Franciscan - DinnerwareSee also: Franciscan Housewares, Franciscan GlasswareFranciscan Ware, or Franciscan Pottery as it was first named in 1934, was manufactured by Gladding-McBean and Company of Glendale, CA. Scores of different styles and patterns were produced.
+Franciscan - DinnerwareSee also: Franciscan GlasswareFranciscan Ware, or Franciscan Pottery as it was first named in 1934, was manufactured by Gladding-McBean and Company of Glendale, CA. Scores of different styles and patterns were produced.
 In 1962 Gladding McBean and Company merged with the Lock Joint Pipe Company and became Interpace.
-The Franciscan line continued in California until 1984 when the facility at Glendale was closed and all production moved to England (and later some patterns/pieces were produced in Japan, China and Portugal).
-Several of the older patterns are still being produced in England by various divisions of Waterford Wedgwood but their look and size is slightly different.
-It is important to note that not all pieces carry the “Franciscan” mark.
+Franciscanware was produced in California until 1984 when the facility at Glendale was closed and all production moved to England.
+Johnson Brothers of England then produced some of the patterns in England (later some patterns/pieces were produced in Japan, China and Portugal).
+It is important to note that not all pieces carry a “Franciscan” mark.
 Unless you are familiar with a particular pattern, you may not recognize it as “Franciscan.”
-I carry mostly those patterns produced in California but also a few made in England which I list separately.
-I have pieces from over 130 Franciscan patterns.
+I carry mostly those patterns produced in California but also a few made in England and China which I list separately.
+Even those pieces made in California have slight variations due to mold changes, or, for those which are hand-painted, the skill of the painter.
+I have pieces from one hundred and sixty-six Franciscan patterns.
+I always think of Desert Rose for Easter (although Wild Flower would work equally well), Ivy for St. Patrick's Day, October for Thanksgiving and Apple for Christmas.
+Franciscan China is now only produced in China.
 While some of the English glassware is listed with the English dinnerware, the pieces produced in the USA by Fostoria (Cabaret) and Tiffin (Madeira) are listed under Glassware. |

 AmapolaFranciscan's Amapola design has a floral center with a Dijon mustard colored background and a brown raised rim. | ![]() |

-AntiquaFranciscan's Antiqua is Whitestone ware.
+AntiquaFranciscan's Antigua is Whitestone ware.
 It has a white background with a wide trim done in golden-brown tones.
 The pattern was introduced in 1966. | ![]() |

 Apple (English)The English version of Franciscan's Apple design is slightly smaller than the California pottery.
 The Wedgwood Group produced this pattern from 1985-2003. | ![]() |

 Apple (USA)Franciscan's Apple pattern is one of the most popular patterns.
 It is also one of the hand-painted designs.
 This pattern is one of the older ones, first appearing in 1940.
-We recently acquired some very nice pieces of Apple. | ![]() |
+This pottery has a cream background with an apple and leaf border.
+Although Franciscan is no longer manufacturing pottery in California or England, it is still being produced in China.
+Pieces with the California backstamp are the older, more desirable pieces. | ![]() |

 AutumnFranciscan's Autumn design is typical of the designs of the 1950s.
 Autumn came out in 1955.
 This design is done in what is called the coupe shape. | ![]() |